ros2/design/articles/020_ros_with_dds.md

 There is a great deal of value in the current ROS message definitions.
 The format is simple, and the messages themselves have evolved over years of use by the robotics community.
-Much of the semantic contents of current ROS code is driven by the structure and contents of these messages, so preserving the format and in memory representation of the messages has a great deal of value.
+Much of the semantic contents of current ROS code is driven by the structure and contents of these messages, so preserving the format and in-memory representation of the messages has a great deal of value.
-In order to meet this goal, and in order to make DDS an implementation detail, ROS 2.0 should preserve the ROS 1.x like message definitions and in memory representation.
+In order to meet this goal, and in order to make DDS an implementation detail, ROS 2.0 should preserve the ROS 1.x like message definitions and in-memory representation.

 Therefore, the ROS 1.x `.msg` files would continue to be used and the `.msg` files would be converted into `.idl` files so that they could be used with the DDS transport.
-Language specific files would be generated for both the `.msg` files and the `.idl` files as well as conversion functions for converting between ROS and DDS in memory instances.
+Language specific files would be generated for both the `.msg` files and the `.idl` files as well as conversion functions for converting between ROS and DDS in-memory instances.
 The ROS 2.0 API would work exclusively with the `.msg` style message objects in memory and would convert them to `.idl` objects before publishing.

 ![Message Generation Diagram](/img/ros_on_dds/message_generation.png "Message Generation Diagram")

-At first, the idea of converting a message field by field into another object type for each call to publish seems like a huge performance problem, but experimentation has shown that the cost of this copy is insignificant when compared to the cost of serialization.
+At first, the idea of converting a message field-by-field into another object type for each call to publish seems like a huge performance problem, but experimentation has shown that the cost of this copy is insignificant when compared to the cost of serialization.
-This ratio, which was found to be at least one order of magnitude, between the cost of converting types and the cost of serialization holds true with every serialization library that we tried, except [Cap'n Proto](http://kentonv.github.io/capnproto/) which doesn't have serialization step.
+This ratio between the cost of converting types and the cost of serialization, which was found to be at least one order of magnitude, holds true with every serialization library that we tried, except [Cap'n Proto](http://kentonv.github.io/capnproto/) which doesn't have a serialization step.
-Therefore, if a field by field copy will not work for your use case, neither will serializing and transporting over the network, at which point you will have to utilize an intra-process or zero-copy interprocess communication.
+Therefore, if a field-by-field copy will not work for your use case, neither will serializing and transporting over the network, at which point you will have to utilize an intraprocess or zero-copy interprocess communication.
-The intra-process communication in ROS would not use the DDS in memory representation so this field by field copy would not be used unless the data is going to the wire.
+The intraprocess communication in ROS would not use the DDS in-memory representation so this field-by-field copy would not be used unless the data is going to the wire.
-Because this conversion is only invoked in conjunction with a more expensive serialization step, the field by field copy seems to be a reasonable trade-off for the portability and abstraction provided by preserving the ROS `.msg` files and in-memory representation.
+Because this conversion is only invoked in conjunction with a more expensive serialization step, the field-by-field copy seems to be a reasonable trade-off for the portability and abstraction provided by preserving the ROS `.msg` files and in-memory representation.

 This does not preclude the option to improve the `.msg` file format with things like default values and optional fields.
 But this is a different trade-off which can be decided later.